jzhoucliqr/packer-maas/fcos/README.md

 #### ARCH

 The target architecture for the image.
-Defaults to x86_64.
-Options are:
+Only x86_64 is supported:
-- x86_64 (default)
+- x86_64 (default and only supported architecture)
-- aarch64

 #### TIMEOUT